 This course is designed for school administrators and leaders who want to understand the changes in the minimum standards for school approval.
 Every public school up for school approval will have to meet the new minimum standards of Ed 306, which were adopted in July of 2005.
 There are many changes and new requirements in the standards that might be challenging for some districts to meet.
 There are resources, such as technical advisories and comparison charts, issued by the DOE that will be used to help participants understand the changes and what they mean to schools and districts.
 A timeline for implementation of the new standards will be created for use by a school-reform committee.

-CE-05 Developing Competencies for High School Courses
+CE-05 Developing Competencies for Standards-Based Instruction

 As part of the Minimum Standards for School Approval, the State of NH requires all high school courses to be competency-based.
 While this expectation might, at first, appear to be daunting, by the end of this course you will be confident in your ability to translate the New Hampshire College and Career Ready Standards that apply to your content area into competencies that support and demonstrate learning.
 This course is designed to give you a deep understanding of competency-based curriculum design and the knowledge and skills to write quality competencies that will enhance your teaching and the success of your students.
 You will explore your standards and pull out the big ideas that you want students to know and be able to do.
 Once identified, these ideas can be translated and refined into competencies.
 Finally, you will explore assessment of competency and begin the process of planning for instruction to support competency based learning.